 Saljuq era is the second classical period of Persian literature.
 It was the golden age of Persian prose and poetry in Persian history.
 Kemiya-e-Saadat (The Alchemy of Happiness) written by Imam Ghazali is one the most popular prose of this era.
 Some of the renowned books are as under:-

 - Siasat Nama.
-The book has been written by Nizam ul Mulk, who was a minister of Alp Arsalan and Malik Shah.
+Nizam ul Mulk has written this book.
+He was a minister of Alp Arsalan and Malik Shah.
 It contain complete art of government and solution of political problems.

 - Qabus Nama.
 Baheeqi has explained the history of Ghaznavid era in this book.

 - Chahar Maqala.
 Nizami wrote Chahar Maqala means four discourses.

 - Kalila wa Dimna.
 Nasar Ullah has written this book.
 It contain the animal fables of Indian origin.